Problems with tubes and amplifiers

 There is a hidden expectation, if a brand-A forgives an amplifier problem, and brand-B will not, in such a case, 'B' has better quality.
 Definition of quality certainly is not described as the ability to withstand abuse.
 Much to the contrary!
 High lifetime is only reached under the intended use conditions.

-Regard the tube datasheet a fact sheet, and not just an advise.
-In some cases an amplifier can have extremely high in-rush current during switch on, like four times average current can happen.
-In-rush current with a cold tube should be minimized.
-There are ways for that. specially with KT88 it can happen this causes a spark inside.
+The tube datasheet a more than a fact sheet, and not just an advise.
+In some cases an amplifier can have extremely exceed the maximum allowed peak current for a tube, during the switch on moment.
+Specially if there is no peak limits specified, that does not mean, a designer can do what he likes, or even ignore it.
+Values of four times average current can happen, and no tube will like it. .
+In-rush current with a cold tube should always be minimized by design, and not by trial and error.
+Especially with KT88 it can happen this causes a spark in the KT88 or the rectifier tube.
 If that happens, the experiment is repeated by the owner.
 It will be always that one particular tube, and it is plugged into all the sockets, to see what happens.
-If he has more amplifiers than one, the tube will even be passed around all amplifiers as well, to see what happens.
+If he has more amplifiers than one, the tube will also be passed around the other amplifiers, to see what happens.
 Of course the problem 'follows the tube', but it may well be, he was step by step destroying a good tube!
-After 50 or so times, this tube has lost some emission, and in addition develops a risk to short the grid to the cathode.
-The loss of emission, in a push pull stage (typical for KT88) will now causing overload of the other tube of the pair!
+After 100 or so times, this tube has lost some emission, and in addition develops a risk to short the grid to the cathode.
+The loss of emission, in a push pull stage (typical for KT88) will now cause overload of the other tube of the pair!
 So after a while it will also have lower emission.
 Latest by now, the owner gets upset, puts back in his old tubes (that still work good) and will refuse to accept his own behavior as a mistake.
 Perhaps even so, you need to read back this paragraph again, and say for yourself where the mistake was made, because you also did not recognize the mistake.
-This becomes more difficult as the amplifier manufacturers will never admit a failure with the design.

-The amplifier information.
+The amplifier information

-A good diagnosis requires experience.
+A good diagnosis however, requires experience.
 Not tube rolling.
 My honest judgement is, with amplifier tubes 50% of the tube problems could have EASILY been avoided by better amplifier design, the other 50% less easily, and there is no such thing as an unavoidable problem.

 I think manufacturers should make it not so easy for users to do stupid things.